cedowens/Terraform_DigitalOcean_Scripts/README.md

 ![Image](do2.png)

-Then you can ssh into the droplet and run whatever C2 you choose.
+Then you can ssh into the droplet and run whatever C2 you choose (preferrably as a non-root user with sudo).
 If you opt to use my C2 Cradle tool, then you can do the following:

 > cd C2_Cradle